emily-frank/emily-frank.github.io/_pages/research.md

 ## Work in progress:

-2. **Refugees & Administrative Burden in German Welfare Offices**<br>
+1. **Refugees & Administrative Burden in German Welfare Offices: an Intersectional Approach**<br>
-Dissertation project comparing the administrative burdens faced by refugees of different nationalities in German welfare offices and the resources they mobilize to overcome these burdens, intersectional approach, draws on interviews.
+Dissertation project comparing the administrative burdens faced by refugees of different nationalities in German welfare offices and the resources they mobilize to overcome these burdens, draws on interviews.

-4. **Gendered Effects of the Delay of Deportation**<br>
+2. **Gendered Effects of the Delay of Deportation**<br>
 Dissertation project with Marianne Samaha (Freie Universität Berlin) demonstrating the gendered effects of the *Duldung* (delay of deportation) legal status & its implications for labor market engagement on refugees' sense of agency.

-5. **Still Concerned About Migration?
+3. **Still Concerned About Migration?
 How Does Welfare Use Shape Attitudes Towards Immigration in Germany?**<br>
 Paper for the Migration & Sozialstaat project utilizing survey data to analyze welfare use and attitudes at the local district level.

 ## Other Publications ##